Paul Harrison (American football coach, born c. 1949): College football

-College basketball
+Junior college basketball

 Administrative career

 From 2001 until Harrison's death in 2019, he was the athletic director for Martha's Vineyard Regional High School, Framingham High School, and Northbrook Academy.
 For Northbrook he was also the headmaster.

 Personal life

 For 31 years, Harrison was a teacher of business and social studies at Middleborough High School.

 For 22 years, Harrison coached tennis for boys and girls throughout many summer camps.

 Harrison was a founding father and minister to the Rochester Congregational Church.